DewGew/Domoticz-Google-Assistant/README.md

   - For Grant Type, select 'Authorization Code' for Grant Type.
   - Under Client Information, enter the client ID and secret from earlier.
   - Change Authorization URL to https://[YOUR REVERSE PROXY URL]/oauth (replace with your actual URL).
   - Change Token URL to https://[YOUR REVERSE PROXY URL]/token (replace with your actual URL).
-  In the Configure your client section:
   - Do NOT check 'Google to transmit clientID and secret via HTTP basic auth header'.
   - Click 'Save' at the top right corner, then click 'Test' to generate a new draft version of the Test App.